lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-10-15-Proofs-trivial.md

 He introduces the positive natural numbers axiomatically, including the usual definitions of addition, ordering and multiplication.
-The algebraic laws that they enjoy are important mathematical facts, but nevertheless their proofs are all trivial inductions.
+The algebraic laws that they enjoy are important mathematical facts, but their proofs are all trivial inductions.

 Next, he introduces fractions as equivalence classes of pairs of natural numbers.